hakib/django-admin-lightweight-date-hierarchy/example/README.md

-##Example Project for django_admin_lightweight_date_hierarchy
+## Example Project for django_admin_lightweight_date_hierarchy

-This example is provided as a convenience feature to allow potential users to try the app straight from the app repo without having to create a django project.
+This example is provided as a convenience to allow potential users to try the app straight from the app repo without having to create a Django project.

-It can also be used to develop the app in place.

 To run this example, follow these instructions:

-1. Navigate to the `example` directory
+1. Navigate to the `example` directory.

-2. Install the requirements for the package:

-		pip install -r requirements.txt

-3. Make and apply migrations
+2. Make and apply migrations

     python manage.py makemigrations
     python manage.py migrate

-3. Create a super user to access admin
+3. Create a super-user to access admin

     python manage.py createsuperuser

 4. Load test data

     python manage.py loaddata sales/fixtures/dev/sales.json

 5. Run the server

     python manage.py runserver

-5. Access from the browser at `http://127.0.0.1:8000/admin`
+6. Access from the browser at `http://127.0.0.1:8000/admin`.